The EHO Exodus: 2026 Food Safety Overhaul & What Managers Must Do

 Safety by Webcam - The High-Stakes Gamble of Digital Food Policing

-The "Trust Me" Model for Low-Risk Site
+The "Trust Me" Model for Low-Risk Sites

-Low-risk businesses—boutique cafes, dry-goods retailers, and home-based bakeries—are now being moved to Remote Official Controls.
+The new Food Law Code of Practice has introduced a "triage" system.
+Low-risk businesses—such as boutique cafes, dry-goods retailers, and home-based bakeries—are now being moved to Remote Official Controls.
 Instead of a physical inspector, these businesses may simply submit digital records or participate in a video call.

-Managers: Level 4 HACCP builds verifiable records to ace remote checks
+Managers: Level 4 HACCP builds verifiable records to ace remote checks.

 Big Chains Get National Audits